 The edges may turn red or pink under strong sunlight or drought conditions.

-The fleshy foliage is often darker green toward the center and trimmed with lavender.
+The fleshy bluish-green foliage is often darker green toward the center and trimmed with lavender.

 Each leaf may reach up to 2″ inches and feature two to eight teeth around the edges.

 The bryophyllum fedtschenkoi stems are smooth and bendable.
 When the stems reach the ground, they may take root and grow new plants.

 In the late spring to early summer, the plant produces flowering stems of small bell-shaped flowers.

 The flowers hang loosely from upright stems.

 The loose clusters of flowers are often reddish-brown and only reach about 3/4-inch in size.

 Each flower has a short calyx and a slightly longer corolla.